teivah/100-go-mistakes/docs/index.md

 ### Ignoring the impacts of using pointer elements in `range` loops (#32)

+???+ info "TL;DR"

-**TL;DR**: Using a local variable or accessing an element using an index, you can prevent mistakes while copying pointers inside a loop.
+    Using a local variable or accessing an element using an index, you can prevent mistakes while copying pointers inside a loop.

 When iterating over a data structure using a `range` loop, we must recall that all the values are assigned to a unique variable with a single unique address.
 Therefore, if we store a pointer referencing this variable during each iteration, we will end up in a situ- ation where we store the same pointer referencing the same element: the latest one.
 We can overcome this issue by forcing the creation of a local variable in the loop’s scope or creating a pointer referencing a slice element via its index.
 Both solutions are fine.